silvanias/Vender/README.md

 # Vender

-Lumi is an OpenGL rasterizer.
-Lumi provides a modular architecture for scene setup, camera control, and rendering.
+Vender is an OpenGL rasterizer.
+Vender provides a modular architecture for scene setup, camera control, and rendering.
 It leverages modern C++ capabilities and provides a simple GUI using ImGui for real-time interaction.

 Phong Lighting     |  Textured Box with Specular Map :-------------------------:|:-------------------------: